 Whether you are struggling with depression or are living with a friend or family member who is struggling, it is important to help them access the help they need to begin healing.
-Call our office today or schedule an appointment online to find out more about how depression affects your brain and the treatments that are available to heal both the body and the brain.
+Call our office today or Schedule a Brain Map and Consultation online to find out more about how depression affects your brain and the treatments that are available to heal both the body and the brain.

 *Sandstone Center for Neurofeedback does not diagnose medical conditions.
 Sandstone Center for Neurofeedback is a nonmedical, medication-free program for children and adults who struggle.